 The Executive Committee is the department’s main executive forum and the primary place in which Commissioners make their decisions.
 Individual committee members have portfolios of responsibility that span each line of HMRC business and corporate service function.

-The Executive Committee meets in two different forms each month:
+The Executive Committee meets in 2 different forms each month:

 - Executive Committee